kuiperzone/PupNet-Deploy/README.md

 because I intended to use Flatpak to deploy my other [application project](https://github.com/kuiperzone/AvantGarde), but found that there are several important scenarios which Flatpak cannot support, including the deployment of development tools.
 Regardless, I still thought it useful for developers to be able ship software in formats convenient for users, so I added Flatpak to PupNet.
-However, I took out my anger by adding RPM and Debian formats as well.
+However, I took out my anger by adding RPM and Debian formats in order to provide alternatives.

-I would not be keen on adding more formats in the Linux space, as each deployment option must be maintained.
+I would not be keen on adding more formats in the Linux space, however, as each deployment option must be maintained.
 Rather, I would be interested to see how things play out in the future, especially with regard Snap packages.
 I note also the trend toward centralized repository-only distribution models.
 For example, here is a quote from the [Gnome Team](https://discourse.gnome.org/t/gnome-software-open-and-uninstall-button-not-working-for-app/14338/7):

 *Stand-alone RPM files are really not a use case we want to encourage people to use.*

 Repository only installations is not a paradigm I am fully onboard with, although I recognize its advantages.
-Rather, I support the idea of freedom and that means developers and users having the freedom to create and share software without necessarily having to go through third-parties who may act as gate-keepers.
+Rather, I support the idea of freedom and that means developers and users having the freedom to create and share software themselves, without necessarily having to go through third-parties who may act as gate-keepers.

 This is why I support [AppImage](https://github.com/AppImage/AppImageKit) as a means of software distribution on Linux, as it always best to keep the choice!